BawdyAnarchist/quBSD/Future_Development.md

 		- possible you'll need early script (for symlinks) and later script (network, etc)
 		- Probably changing the swap space?
 	- 0vms will always gateway, like 0rootjails, for updates

-pretty sure reclone_zroot needs to be optimized

-dhcpd
-	- dhcpd option-domain-name-servers <IP> should be copied from /resolv.conf
-	- mtu should also be drop and replaced

 make sure to add the new variables to [-h] for: qb-start , stop, cmd,